My Imperfect Good Dad & My Perfect Good Father

 The High Priest of Heaven is sympathizing.

-His Holy Spirit is groaning, and most assuredly working, though we may not presently see the evidence or fully understand how.
+His Holy Spirit is groaning and, most assuredly, working, though we don't see the evidence or fully understand how.

-And even when the burden feels undeniably great and even when the day is unquestionably long, still, we must choose—daily, hourly, momentarily—to rest in the fact that our perfect Heavenly Father, the Everlasting God, is, most assuredly, carrying forth His high, holy purposes, even in the midst of sin's death grip, pride's blindness, and man's free will.
+And even when the burden feels undeniably great and the day is unquestionably long, still, we must choose—daily, hourly, momentarily—to trust that our perfect, good Heavenly Father, "the Everlasting God" who "fainteth not, neither is weary" (Isaiah 40:28), is working out His holy, redemptive plan, despite pride's blindness, Satan's grip, and a sinner's free will.